 Control statements form the heart of most languages since they control the execution of other sets of statements.
-These are found in SQL too, and should be exploited for uses such as query filtering and query optimization through careful selection of tuples that match our requirement.
+These are also found in SQL and should be exploited for uses such as query filtering and query optimization by carefully selecting tuples that match our requirements.

-In this post, we explore the Case-Switch statement in SQL.
+In this article, we explore the Case-Switch statement in SQL.
 The CASE statement is SQL’s way of handling if/then logic.

 There can be two valid ways of going about the case-switch statements.